shrey-a-bansal/Railway-Reservation-System/README.md

 The Railway Reservation System is a Python-based application that provides users with the ability to perform various tasks related to ticket booking, checking, canceling, and updating.
 The project utilizes a MySQL database to store user login information and is built using a Python and MySQL interface.

-The system offers both an admin view and a user view, allowing different levels of access and functionality.
 Users can perform the following tasks:

 1. Ticket Booking: Users can book train tickets by providing their name, phone number, starting point, destination, date, and preferred train timing (3:00 PM or 6:00 PM).
 The system checks for seat availability and assigns a unique ID to each booking.
 If the selected train is full, users are prompted to choose another train.